Faithful

 WHAT HAPPENS TO THE FILM WHEN IT'S FINISHED?

-Once the film is completed it will be premiered in Scotland, and we know it will be placed on STV Player for a year when we're ready.
+Once the film is completed it will be premiered in Scotland, we will be submitting it to the STV Player for a year when we're ready.
 But we'd like to take the film on a tour of the Highlands and Islands and in England too.

 This all costs money - to enter the film into the festivals, to send some of the team to all the markets, to promote the film, to make sure it is seen by the biggest audience possible.
 And we need YOUR help.